How to Reset Your Life in 7 Days Using the Keys to Succeeding

 Your Day 3 Tasks:

-1. Identify Your Primary Spaces – List the 2-3 physical environments where you spend most of your time (home office, bedroom, living area, etc.).
+1. Identify Your Primary Spaces – List the 2–3 places where you spend most of your time (home office, bedroom, living area).
+Note one thing in each space that either supports or distracts from your goals.

 "Environment is stronger than willpower.
 Design your surroundings to make the right actions easy and the wrong actions hard."